riverans/activitystreams/demo/README.md

 KNOWN ISSUES
 ==================
 - Logging in does not refresh the page.
 Not sure if this is a bug or if we need to listen to a signed in event. (added to TODO list)
-- Logout throws errors.
+- Logout throws 403 Forbidden errors.
-- Sails.js acts VERY inconsistently when attempting to connect via socket.io from an outside client.
-It either falls over, connects but tells you no socket is available, or connects but doesn't allow any access methods to your controllers (get, post, etc.)
+- Sails.js may act inconsistently when connecting with socket.io.
+Running sudo npm install in the base of the app may resolve this.
+- When accessing a view in the ActivityController, you get an error:  Uncaught TypeError: Object #<c> has no method 'get'

 TODO
 ====